Research Methodology

 Primary Source Collection

-We rely on public records requests, government filings, congressional documents, campaign finance disclosures, and other primary sources to build factual foundations.
+We rely on public records requests, government filings, congressional documents, campaign finance disclosures, and other primary sources.

 3